 Summary

-In summary, while a Business Continuity Plan is a comprehensive plan that outlines your organization’s strategies for managing and responding to disruptions, the Disruption Plan and Disaster Recovery Plan are narrower plans that focus on managing a specific disruption or event.
-All of these plans are important components of your organization’s overall resilience and ability to recover from disruptions.
+In summary, while a Business Continuity Plan is a comprehensive plan that outlines your organisation’s strategies for managing and responding to disruptions, the Disruption Plan and Disaster Recovery Plan are narrower plans that focus on managing a specific disruption or event.
+All of these plans are important components of your organisation’s overall resilience and ability to recover from disruptions.